Vicki VerMeer, MSPT

 Nicole Somers, DPT

 Nicole has numerous interests in the physical therapy field, including orthopedics and working with the geriatric population.
-She believes in taking a multifaceted approach to treating active persons of all ages and skill levels in order to help them return to their desired activities and reach their maximum potential.
+She believes in taking a multifaceted approach to treating active people of all ages and skill levels in order to help them return to their desired activities and reach their maximum potential.

-Nicole feels it is important to never stop the learning process, both for herself as a healthcare provider as well as her patients.
+Nicole feels it is important to never stop the learning process, both for herself as a healthcare provider, as well as her patients.
 She is dedicated to learning the newest, most effective treatment approaches for her patients in order to educate them about their diagnoses and best course of treatment.

 Sarah Wilkins, DPT

-Operations Director, Kilmarnock Location
+Operations Director, Kilmarnock Location LSVT BIG Certified

 Sarah graduated from Virginia Commonwealth University with her Doctorate of Physical Therapy in May 2019.
 Prior to this she attended Virginia Tech where she received her bachelor's in Human Nutrition, Food, and Exercise.
 Her experiences prior to Carousel included studying under specialists at VCU Health System, Riverside Health System, and Bon Secours Memorial Regional Medical Center.